TL/DW: .css_day#ui-special

 Invoeren van een geboortedatum

-An article, posted about 14 years ago filed in design, usability, interaction, internet, behaviour, date, input & invoer.
+An article, posted almost 15 years ago filed in design, usability, interaction, internet, behaviour, date, input & invoer.

 Sommige problemen zijn complexer dan ze op het eerste gezicht lijken.
 Geboorte datum invoeren bijvoorbeeld.
 Geboortedatum is van het type datum… dus geven we een datepicker, zo'n klein kalendertje waar je door kunt bladeren om een datum aan te wijzen.
 Dom.
 Blijkt toch niet echt te werken.
 Als je moet bladeren vanaf nu tot zeg in de jaren 70… dan heb je een lamme wijsvinger.
 Toch tekstinvoer dan maar?
 Het probleem is dat computers toch graag gestructureerde input krijgen.
 Mogelijk dat we binnenkort een standaard component hebben om alle mogelijke invoeren te ondersteunen, maar helaas, tijd is te kort.
 Dus wat is een goede oplossing.
 Een verslag van wat iteraties.
 Beperken van de input zodat de gebruiker niets anders in kan voeren dan verwacht wordt… mensen zijn geen machines!Iteratie 1: naamloze tekst invoer veldenHet oorpsronkelijke design bevatte drie velden, ongelabeld, waar een datum ingevoerd moest worden.
 Er was verder ook geen toelichting, behal…